seanpm2001/interval/TESTING.md

-Notes on testing the intervals results
+These notes on testing the intervals results are destined to future library contributors who might want to add tests to validate their additions to the library.

 # Testing functions

+How the various test functions work.

 ## `check`

 # Number of samples

 In a number of cases, the number of samples needs to be higher than usual to give valid results.

 ## Large intervals